-Robert L. McKenzie, PhD, is a senior fellow at New America.
-Previously he was a senior fellow and director of the Muslim Diaspora Initiative as well as an adjunct professor at Columbia University.
+Robert L. McKenzie, PhD, is a nonresident fellow at New America.
+Previously he was a senior fellow and director of the Muslim Diaspora Initiative, as well as an adjunct professor at Columbia University.
 McKenzie is a domestic and foreign policy analyst and scholar of the Middle East and North Africa (MENA), with fifteen years of applied research and work experience for the U.S. government, private sector, and academia.
 An anthropologist by training, McKenzie is an expert in displaced persons, refugee resettlement and integration, and Arab and Muslim communities in the United States and Europe.

 McKenzie serves as the principal investigator on a series of projects studying how hate spreads online and in the real world.
 These projects include: a collaborative project with Anti-Defamation League entitled Exploring Online Hate; a collaborative project with a large tech company looking at how misinformation spreads online after terrorists attacks; an in-depth study of communities of extreme hate online, with a focus on neo-Nazi and KKK groups; an interactive map tracking anti-Muslim activities at the state and local level; and a book project looking at the rise of hate groups in America (Brookings Institution Press 2020).